Machine Semiotics: Results

 In $M_7$ the empty utterance $\epsilon$ acts as a partial affirmation accepting any state.
-The utterance \TT{I go to grandma now} pragmatically implicates that no heating power is required when the user is departed.
+The utterance \TT{I am going to grandma} pragmatically implicates that no heating power is required when the user is departed.
 Finally, \TT{no!} means that neither full nor semi-heating are desired.

 The next Table \ref{tab:sc2b} presents the continuation of the three-state Machine Semiotics in case of confounding information from a somewhat bewildered user.